Beyond real blow-up: Masuda detours and complex holonomy: Example: Linear foliations and linear holonomy in

-The stable leaf $\{z=0\}$ of $\dot u=\lambda_1u$ for the blow-up with $\lambda_1<0$ corresponds exactly to the linear variant \eqref{Riclin} of Riccati flows in $u$, with $\lambda_1:=a(e_1-e_2)$.
+The stable leaf $\{z\!=\!0\}$ of $\dot u(t_1)=\lambda_1u(t_1)$ for the blow-up with $\lambda_1<0$ corresponds exactly to the linear variant \eqref{Riclin} of Riccati flows in $u$, with $\lambda_1:=a(e_1-e_2)$.
 The flow looks regular, in the time derivative $\dot{}=d/dt_1$\,.
-In the blow-up context of section \ref{LoopStar}, however, we have to pass to original time $dt=u^{m-1}dt_1$\,.
-This time, the relation \eqref{tuexpan} between $t$ and $u$ becomes exact, without any terms of higher order:
+Figure \ref{figm234} of the cases $m=2,3,4$, however, shows that some caution is required in the real-time interpretation of this trivial result within the stable leaf $\fL$.
+The intricacies come from the nonlinear effect of the Euler multiplier $\rho=u^{m-1}$ in corollary \ref{tt}.
+In the blow-up context of section \ref{LoopStar}, the Euler multiplier $\rho$ is required when passing from $t_1$ to original time $dt=u^{m-1}dt_1$\,; see \eqref{tt1}.
+The relation \eqref{tuexpan} between $t$ and $u$ becomes exact, here, without any higher order terms: